Gemini-HUN/Gemini-HUN/README.md

 Here you can find bug fixes, compatibility improvements, and corrections for issues found in the original game or existing content.

+### My Spore Archive Mods

+Here you can find archived Spore projects that are preserved, documented, and maintained for accessibility and future reference.

 ---